luismdiaz01/DSC180B/README.md

 # DSC180B
-Exploring Predictive Policing in San Diego for DSC180B capstone project
+Exploring Predictive Policing in San Diego for DSC180B Capstone Project

+Link to the GIS map can be found at https://arcg.is/1CmX0r

 ## Usage Instructions

 * Description of targets and using `run.py`

-Links to the GIS map can be found at https://arcg.is/1CmX0r
+** Test

 ## Description of Contents